 As they are still institutions run by a board of directors, the strategic planning process still applies to them.
 Most nonprofit organizations nowadays are run similarly to for-profit organizations and as such the benefits that strategic planning brings to these organizations also apply to nonprofit organizations.

 Furthermore, some nonprofit organizations to gain a bit of surplus on their revenue and as such, they should plan on how to utilize these excess profits for their mission and purpose, otherwise, they risk losing their tax-exempt status.
 As trust in these organizations grows, so to will the size of the nonprofit.
 One can not imagine the Red Cross or the United Nations Children’s Fund getting as big as they are now without a great strategic plan.

 Nonprofit organizations are founded on the purpose of tackling a social or public issue that they deem worthy of attention.
 Solving these issues could very well be a pipe dream if there are no strategic plan examples put in place for an organization to follow or that can at least serve as a guide.
 A strategic plan can help nonprofits understand itself, develop sound strategies and understand their purpose in the context of the community they aim to serve.
-If effective, the strategic plan can guide the organization to a position that allows them greater freedom of choice in times of crisis.
+If effective, the free strategic plan can guide the organization to a position that allows them greater freedom of choice in times of crisis.

 This statement defines the purpose of the organization.
 This could be a brief statement that answers the questions “Why do we exist?”, “What is it that we do in at the most basic level?”, and “Why are we here?”
 You may also see school strategic plan templates.